livekit-examples/agents-example-unity/README.md

 git clone https://github.com/livekit-examples/agents-example-unity.git
 ```

-3. **Add project to Unity Hub**: From the Unity Hub, click "Add" and select "Add project from disk."
+3. **Add Project to Unity Hub**: From the Unity Hub, click "Add" and select "Add project from disk."
 Navigate to the cloned repository, and choose the "AgentsExample" subdirectory (this is the Unity project root).

+> [!NOTE]
+> When opening the project for the first time, it may take a few minutes to resolve the LiveKit SDK package.

 4. **Configuration**: With the project open, locate [`Configuration.asset`](/AgentsExample/Assets/Configuration.asset) in the Assets directory.
 In the Inspector panel, modify the values of `ServerUrl` and `Token` according to your configuration.